 Through our social media channels, our virtual weekly support group and monthly patient meetings, we provide accessible platforms where people can ask questions, share their experiences of life with aspergillosis, and express their emotions and frustrations – with people who understand first-hand.
 Our members regularly share anecdotal advice and are an endless source of support and encouragement.
 The NAC team are always on hand to provide information, signpost to resources, and at each monthly meeting, we present on topics relevant to aspergillosis.

-We have a weekly support group that meets (virtually) every Thursday at 10am and a more formal monthly meeting on the first Friday of every month, 1 – 3 pm.
+We have a weekly zoom support group that meets every Tuesday at 2pm, Thursday at 10am and a more formal monthly meeting on the first Friday of every month 1-3pm.
 Everyone is welcome.
 The meetings are closed captioned, and you don’t have to be a NAC patient – in fact, you don’t even need to be in the UK – we welcome people from all over the world!